Enlivened by the Holy Spirit, we advocate Peace and Justice for the Common Good in light of

 During the 1920’s the SSS spread from Hungary to neighboring Romania and Slovakia, as well as to Canada and the United States.
-It was from the Buffalo foundation that Sister Frederica Horvath came to Los Angeles, California in 1926 and planted the spirit and mission of the Sisters of Service that we live today.
+Sister Frederica Horvath came to Los Angeles, California in 1926 and planted the spirit and mission of the Sisters of Service that we live today.

 Coming to America